jailbirt/theeye-docs/scripts/README.md

 varUno="value1"
 varTwo="value2"

-# This will output valid JSON and will be parsed by the agent
+# This will output a valid JSON and will be parsed by TheEye agent
-# Write JSON by hand is ugly, we will improve this in the feature
+# Manually writing a JSON string is not quite pleasent, we know that and we will improve this in the future
 if [ true ]; then
   echo { \"state\":\"success\", \"data\":{ \"val1\":$varTwo, \"val2\":$varUno } }
 else